 Meet Matthew D.

-While setting the goal to work at such companies could be considered lofty, it’s something Matthew says he’s wanted to do for years.
-When it comes to embarking on the journey to satisfy such ambitions, Matthew gives much of the credit to iD.
+While setting the goal to work at such companies as Dropbox, Facebook, and Google could be considered lofty, it’s something Matthew says he’s wanted to do for years.
+Once he set his mind to it, there was no stopping him.

-“iD Tech Camps and iD Programming Academy gave me the opportunity to learn things that my schools hadn’t taught me.
-You can learn a lot in high school, but there aren’t many, if any, technology or computer science courses.”
+“iD Tech Camps and the iD Programming Academy gave me the opportunity to learn things that my schools hadn’t taught me,” he says.

 He goes on to encourage students to visit places they might want to work someday.
 “One of the most memorable moments from my iD Tech experience at Stanford was visiting Google.
 I specifically remember a Disneyland-like feel with all the colors and wonder and swag store and excitement, and I think that’s one of the things that cemented my love of tech early on.”

 The bottom line?
 Dream big, challenge yourself with outside projects, and don’t be afraid to take and create your own opportunities.
 Like Matthew, your ideal job could be closer than you think.